wassname/scrape_r_rational/data/cache2/5a0tqd.md

 ### Comments:

-> **u/ZeroNihilist** [+11] *
+> **u/ZeroNihilist** [+11]  (2 hours later)
 >
 > You are able to meditate to create ex nihilo any device you have ever taken apart and meditated upon.
+>
 > The time to create these devices is, in hours, the logarithm (base 2) of how many "parts" the device has.
 So if your device has 1024 parts when fully disassembled, it would take 10 hours.
 This means that creating one very complex device is much faster than creating its components individually.
+>
 > During a creation you may not do anything but meditate.
 That means no eating, sleeping, or using the bathroom.
 Your trance state prevents any urges you may have from forcing a response, but will not negate the physical effects (e.g. you may starve to death, but you will not suffer hunger pangs).
 You may still wake yourself manually if you wish, but your awareness of the world will be greatly reduced.
 Partial meditations have no effect.
+>
 > Disassembly is only necessary for parts you have not already disassembled and meditated upon, and can be assumed to stop at a "reasonable" point (e.g. you'd only have to separate the blades and handle of a pair of scissors, not decompose the parts into atoms).
 This familiarity does not affect the creation time, only the examination time.
+>
 > The examining meditation requires you to form a good mental picture of the object, so you would have to have seen it from all angles.
 This meditation always takes exactly one hour, not including the time to form the mental picture.
 You can do these meditations one part at a time.
+>
 > Lastly, there is a well-resourced intelligence agency out there that is aware of your existence but not your identity or location.
 They want to kidnap you so they can take advantage of your power themselves.
->

->> **u/zarraha** [+13] *
+>> **u/zarraha** [+12]  (3 hours later)
 >>
 >> The agency aside, this power is completely and utterly broken if there aren't any size restrictions.
 Just obtain a relatively valuable material like a gold bar (one part).
 Make a couple of copies, then melt them together to make a "large gold bar".
 Make a copy of copies of those, make a "larger gold bar" etc.  You have exponential growth until size restrictions start making it harder to melt them down.
+>>
 >> You could also do something similar with more complicated objects that can't be melted together.
 If an object has n parts, then if you just tie or weakly glue m of them together into a "n-object", just give it a stupid name and copy your new invention.
 Then you can make a copy in log(mn) = log(m) + log(n) time.
 Then disassemble the n-object into its useful components.
 As m gets larger the ratio of objects to time goes to infinity.
+>>
 >> So basically you can mass produce anything with ridiculous efficiency as long as you do it in bulk.
 Definitely enough to break the world economy.
+>>
 >> Hiring bodyguards should be relatively simple with your ridiculous newfound wealth.
 The only question is when the government finds out, can you make a good deal with them to let you be rich and wealthy while producing whatever they want, or if they'll just force you to do it trapped in a lab somewhere.
->>

->>> **u/ZeroNihilist** [+3] *
+>>> **u/ZeroNihilist** [+3]  (14 hours later)
 >>>
 >>> Originally I was working with a mass-based concept, but that biased things towards complex devices.
+>>>
 >>> Then I considered a time function that was harsher than logarithmic, which meant that you would effectively never be able to create any complex device at all (or creating something simple would be virtually instant).
+>>>
 >>> And using a hybrid was far too complicated for this sort of thread.
+>>>
 >>> With the current system, creating a CPU alone would take more than 30 hours (assuming 1.4 billion transistors).
 A full computer I'm guessing would take maybe 35.
+>>>
 >>> I could scale it up and say that it's 4 hours per log 2 of parts, which means you start running up against human limits of endurance. ~6 days to build a computer would mean you'd have to solve the food/water/excretion problems.
 10 days (1*10^18 parts) and you would have to sleep, which would be the hard limit I think.
->>>

->>>> **u/zarraha** [+3] *
+>>>> **u/zarraha** [+3]  (22 hours later)
 >>>>
 >>>> I think log is fair in terms of complexity.
 You've succesfully shielded it against complexity-munchkinry, but not against size munchkinry.
 Again, making large but simple objects can be worth massive amounts of money simply as raw materials.
 People will never actually make a computer, they'd just make a huge block of gold, or something inherently valuable like printer ink, sell it, then just buy a computer.
+>>>>
 >>>> Maybe a combination would be appropriate, like the time cost is m * log(p), where m is mass (up to some constant, like 30 minutes per kilogram or 1 hour per kilogram or 2 hours per kilogram)  and p is the number of parts.
+>>>>
 >>>> It's certainly more complicated than log(p).
 But the exact times aren't important for the munchkinry thread, what's important is how it generally behaves: m * log(p) grows linearly with m, and diminishingly with p.
+>>>>
 >>>> Even then this will still incentivize creating blocks of pure valuable resources rather than anything genuinely complex.
 It might be more interesting if people had this power in an environment where they didn't have access to a global economy, such as a medieval (possibly fantasy) world, a place with no humans where they have to survive against the environment, or just have all humankind as their enemy so they refuse to trade.
 Or they fail if anyone finds out about the power so they have to be careful about selling too much of something they can't reasonably explain
->>>>

->> **u/Jiro_T** [+2] *
+>> **u/Jiro_T** [+2]  (a day later)
 >>
 >> "Part" is not a concept which divides reality at the seams and is like magic that can't create food or gold, magic that only works on "objects", etc.  "Part, stopping at a reasonable point" is as bad, except that you've separated out the problem from the word "part" into the word "reasonable" instead.
+>>
 >> A big part of munchkining this will be trying to figure out exactly what counts as a reasonable disassembly into parts.
 How easily you can munchkin it depends on where the power is on the lumper versus splitter scale.
+>>
 >> Also, can you create a thing with information content, such as a book or computer drive?
 (And if you can't, does that mean that if you try to create an object with lots of fine but irrelevant detail, such as the microscopic bumps in a sheet of paper, you also can't?)
->>

->>> **u/ZeroNihilist** [+2] *
+>>> **u/ZeroNihilist** [+2]  (a day later)
 >>>
 >>> The point of "part" is to represent complexity in a sense.
 Because the time to create is logarithmic it isn't critical what constitutes a part; if you're off by a factor of 10, it's only a difference of around 3 hours and 19 minutes.
+>>>
 >>> Disassembly is more complex.
 It isn't strictly necessary for the power, provided you can get a visual of each part.
 If the interior of a part is meaningful, you'd need a visual of that too.
+>>>
 >>> You could create something with information content.
 If it noticeably affects the appearance of the part you'd need to visualise it as normal, but hard drive platters (for example) would all be reproduced as is.
->>>

->> **u/VanPeer** [+1]  *The shard made me do it**
+>> **u/VanPeer** [+1]  *The shard made me do it* (3 hours later)
 >>
 >> 1. Conjure arbitrary amounts of antimatter ex nihilo, for limitless power generation, after examining atomic nuclei composed of antimatter pairs using an electron microscope.
+>>
 >> 2.
 >> (a).
 Since living organisms are also 'devices', conjure an army of geniuses, after examining the cadaver of a genius.
 >> (b).
 Initiate singularity
 >> (c).
 Profit ?
->>

->>> **u/ZeroNihilist** [+2] *
+>>> **u/ZeroNihilist** [+2]  (4 hours later)
 >>>
 >>> For the second point, you'd have to take apart and examine them while they were still alive, otherwise you'd just be producing corpses.
+>>>
 >>> You could create organs for transplants however.
->>>

->>>> **u/VanPeer** [+2]  *The shard made me do it**
+>>>> **u/VanPeer** [+2]  *The shard made me do it* (4 hours later)
 >>>>
 >>>> Ugh, good point.
 >>>> Still creating organs ex nihilo, for transplant, would be a huge deal for humanity.
 >>>> I'm inclined to agree that this power, as stated, is pretty broken.
 Can he conjure a second sun in the sky, after meditating on the sun for a while ?
 After all the sun is arguably a monolithic complex 'device'.
 Quick road to extinction...
->>>>

->>>>> **u/ZeroNihilist** [+1] *
+>>>>> **u/ZeroNihilist** [+1]  (14 hours later)
 >>>>>
 >>>>> I'd say that you could create a sun if you were able go get sufficiently high resolution pictures of its surface and core and visualise it (which, given its size, is probably not possible).
->>>>>

->> **u/vakusdrake** [+1] *
+>> **u/vakusdrake** [+1]  (9 hours later)
 >>
 >> Well the first step is to meditate on yourself (may not take long depending on whether each bone counts as a part) then create clones of yourself who will also presumably have your power.
 >> You will want to find a powerful organization that can protect you from the organization; which is likely the hardest part since you don't know who you can trust not to sell you out to the government/organization.
+>>
 >> If you manage to secure your safety then you will be able to make absurd profits creating massive blocks of various extremely rare materials.
 More importantly your army of clones can copy many researchers to vastly accelerate the rate of technological and scientific progress.
->>

->>> **u/ZeroNihilist** [+1] *
+>>> **u/ZeroNihilist** [+1]  (14 hours later)
 >>>
 >>> In order to clone yourself you'd need to take yourself apart and meditate on your components.
 This would be doable for most organs, but you'd struggle with the brain, spine, and heart.
+>>>
 >>> Making profit is definitely easy with this power, but doing so without giving away your location is hard.
->>>

->>>> **u/vakusdrake** [+1] *
+>>>> **u/vakusdrake** [+1]  (16 hours later)
 >>>>
 >>>> Now that I think about it you wouldn't even need to do that, _the body is pretty much one piece_.
 There aren't really parts of the body that could come out then just stick back in.
 Everything in your body is physically connected to each other.
 >>>> The organs are all connected to the body as a whole, you can't just take them out and slot new one's in without cutting and stitching and stuff.
 Hell the bones are even connected to the circulatory system now that I think about it because that's where blood cells are produced.
->>>>

->>>>> **u/ZeroNihilist** [+1] *
+>>>>> **u/ZeroNihilist** [+1]  (16 hours later)
 >>>>>
 >>>>> They would still be considered multiple parts.
 It's more based on similarity than connectivity; a blade is one part because it's all a contiguous sheet of one alloy, but a muscle isn't close enough to even other muscles (bilateral similarity excepted) to be interchangeable.
->>>>>

->>>>>> **u/vakusdrake** [+1] *
+>>>>>> **u/vakusdrake** [+1]  (17 hours later)
 >>>>>>
 >>>>>> You seem to have switched your definition for what counts as an object.
 By this new logic every muscle fiber would be it's own object and in fact the idea of _any_ non-homogenous object would be nonsense, which is clearly not what you had in mind.
 >>>>>> Basically there's no definition of part you can use that allows non-homogeneous objects, but still counts the body as more than one part.
+>>>>>>
 >>>>>> But nonsensical definitions aside; there's the question of what counts as disassembling.
 You would also think that the point of disassembling is to gain information about the parts, if that's the case you could do just fine with a MRI.
->>>>>>

->>>>>>> **u/ZeroNihilist** [+3] *
+>>>>>>> **u/ZeroNihilist** [+3]  (18 hours later)
 >>>>>>>
 >>>>>>> The examples I gave were taking apart scissors and decomposing electronics into transistors.
 If separability was the only issue, everything welded, glued, or riveted together would count as one part, which would defeat the purpose of the hypothetical.
+>>>>>>>
 >>>>>>> Ultimately I can't give a consistent definition because it's physically nonsensical.
 It relies on human understanding.
+>>>>>>>
 >>>>>>> I could rule that you can only use the power on things that were mechanically assembled, in which case "part" reflects how it was assembled.
+>>>>>>>
 >>>>>>> The disassembling is to get a visual.
 MRI wouldn't count but a camera would.
 You'd need to be able to visualise them from every angle.
 This would be a problem for the brain, unless you had very good detail of the folds.
->>>>>>>

->>>>>>>> **u/crivtox** [+2]  *Closed Time Loop Enthusiast**
+>>>>>>>> **u/crivtox** [+2]  *Closed Time Loop Enthusiast* (23 hours later)
 >>>>>>>>
 >>>>>>>>  I don't understand what system you are using to decide the amount of parts,If it's based in human understanding does that mean the power is:
 >>>>>>>> A)using what I'm visualizing as a part when imagining the device
 >>>>>>>> B)using what most people thinks as a part in that concrete case
 >>>>>>>> C) using a fixed definition of part that is based on human intuitions